In my experience done is better than perfect.

 I hate to advocate drugs, alcohol, wild bursts of violence or raving insanity to anyone, but they’ve always worked for me.

-Without them, I would feel real trapped by demanding clients if I didn’t know that I could escape reality and my conscious at any time.
+Without them, I would feel really trapped by demanding clients if I didn’t know that I could escape reality and my consciousness at any time.